microsoft/Microsoft365DSC/Modules/Microsoft365DSC/DSCResources/MSFT_AADAdministrativeUnit/readme.md

 ## Description

-This resource configures an Azure Active Directory Administrative Unit.
+This resource gets current Azure Active Directory Administrative Unit.
+This resource cannot set AAD Administrative Units as there is no unique identifier.

 ## Azure AD Permissions